restarone/comfortable-mexican-sofa-docs/Home.md

 ### Managing Content
 ComfortableMexicanSofa's content management is simple, yet incredibly flexible.
 Here's how it's done:

-* First, a Layout is created.
-There you define your HTML structure for the page and tags that are used to populate content.
-* Tags that were defined in the Layout dictate what form fields are going to be rendered during Page creation.
-* When rendering a Page, Layout content and Page content (along with everything else) are merged and displayed.

-This way you have a freedom to define page structure in any way you want.

     CMS Layout                          CMS Page Creation                   Final Result ╔═══════════════════════════╗       ╔═══════════════════════════╗       ╔═══════════════════════════╗